Arabian Ranches: Arabian Ranches Shopping Centre

 Arabian Ranches Shopping Centre is a shopping center located in Arabian Ranches 1.
 It hosts 20 retail outlets, a mosque, and a healthcare center.

 The Ranches Souk

 The Ranches Souk is a shopping center located in Arabian Ranches 2.
 It hosts over 35 retail units spread over two floors.

 Leisure

 Arabian Ranches Golf Club

 Opened in February 2004, the 18-hole, 72 par course was designed by Ian Baker-Finch in association with Nicklaus Design.
 In 2014, a 2-year enhancement project was completed.

 Equestrian Centre

 The Arabian Ranches development is home to an Andalusian-style Equestrian Centre specialising in services and events that include polo, show jumping and horseback trail riding in the desert.

 Infrastructure

 Education

 The community has two schools, Jumeirah English Speaking School and Ranches Primary School.
-These offer primary and secondary education, orientated towards the British National Curriculum.
+These offer primary and secondary education, orientated towards the English National Curriculum.

 Jumeirah English Speaking School offers GCSE, IGCSE and BTEC qualifications.
 It also offers pathways towards the International Baccalaureate Diploma or BTECs at post-16 level.